Start Printed Page 55111

 Start Supplemental Information

 This action, pursuant to 5 U.S.C.
-553, amends regulations issued to carry out a marketing order as defined in 7 CFR 900.2(j).
-This rule is issued under Marketing Order No. 987, as amended (7 CFR part 987), regulating the handling of domestic dates produced or packed in Riverside County, California.
+553, proposes an amendment to regulations issued to carry out a marketing order as defined in 7 CFR 900.2(j).
+This proposed rule is issued under Marketing Order No. 987, as amended (7 CFR part 987), regulating the handling of domestic dates produced or packed in Riverside County, California.
 Part 987, (referred to as the “Order”) is effective under the Agricultural Marketing Agreement Act of 1937, as amended (7 U.S.C.
 601-674), hereinafter referred to as the “Act.”
 The Committee locally administers the Order and is comprised of producers and producer-handlers operating within the area of production.

 The Act provides that administrative proceedings must be exhausted before parties may file suit in court.
 Under section 608c(15)(A) of the Act, any handler subject to an order may file with USDA a petition stating that the order, any provision of the order, or any obligation imposed in connection with the order is not in accordance with law and request a modification of the order or to be exempted therefrom.
 Such handler is afforded the opportunity for a hearing on the petition.
 After the hearing, USDA would rule on the petition.
 The Act provides that the district court of the United States in any district in which the handler is an inhabitant, or has his or her principal place of business, has jurisdiction to review USDA's ruling on the petition, provided an action is filed not later than 20 days after the date of the entry of the ruling.

-The Committee's operating reserve is low enough that an increase in the assessment rate is necessary to ensure that there are sufficient funds to pay for all the Committee's 2018-19 crop year expenses, while also ensuring that the Committee has an operating reserve to carry into the 2019-20 crop year.
+The Committee's operating reserve is low enough that an increase in the assessment rate is necessary to ensure that there are sufficient funds to pay for all the Committee's proposed expenses, while also ensuring that the Committee has an operating reserve to carry into the 2019-20 crop year.

 The Committee met on June 28, 2018, and unanimously recommended increasing the assessment rate from the current $0.05 per hundredweight to $0.15 per hundredweight in order to maintain expenses at a level consistent with recent crop years' expenses, draw a portion of the expenses from the existing operating reserve, and provide a sufficient operating reserve to carry forward.
 The assessment rate increase, along with the funds from the reserve and other income, should provide sufficient funds to cover anticipated expenses.